IyesGames/minewars/doc/src/tech/dataformat-player.md

 Followed by the coordinates of the tiles.

-Followed by the digit for each tile, two digits packed into one byte (note big endian):
+Followed by the digit for each tile, two digits packed into one byte:

 |Bits      |Meaning         |
 |----------|----------------|